broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2021-04-07 (Date of Last Commit)

 * Changed the name of the wdl StarAlignSingleEnd.wdl to StarAlign.wdl
-* Added a star dockedfile to STAR version 2.7.8a
+* Added a star dockerfile to STAR version 2.7.8a

 # 4.2.3